It makes sense that someone who has made a career of selling classic luxury cars would be drawn to 212 East Clay Street’s traditional details

 The impressive building lobby grandly displays the original granite walls and terrazzo floors.

-Though the condominium’s design offers an open floor plan and sleek appliances in the main living, dining and kitchen areas; high ceilings, beadboard wainscot, parquet floors, and crown molding give a sense of traditional character.
+Though the condominium’s design offers an open floor plan and sleek appliances in the main living, dining, and kitchen areas; the high ceilings, beadboard wainscot, parquet floors, silestone white arabesque kitchen countertops, and crown molding, gives a sense of traditional character.
+Something which is unique in itself too.
 Keeping the traditional style of this property is important.
 That’s why Georgian Doors would fit right into this timeless condominium if it was ever to be remodeled slightly.
-However, the owner’s ability to keep as many classic features as possible is impressive.
+As time changes, we’re all looking to preserve that traditional style when renovating.
+Hence, one must be specific in their selection and make their opinions loudly known to the designer.
+For instance, if you are looking for designer kitchens melbourne or nearby areas, you could contact companies like Made In Italy, who could help you envision your expectations.
+However, having said that, it’s important to note the impressiveness of the owner’s ability to keep as many classic features as possible.

 Falcone has reinforced the blend of modern and classic by offsetting his collection of antique furniture with focal points of contemporary lithographs, sculptures and paintings.